 Education and training takes two forms: 1) experienced medics teaching operators and other medics; and 2) experienced operators teaching medics and other operators.
 Some TRIG members have had the opportunity to take a basic SWAT course.

 Three DTEM faculty and a senior TRIG member recently conducted a one-day course teaching tactical casualty care to a local SWAT team.
 Basic concepts of hemorrhage control, airway and breathing issues and casualty extraction were presented in the morning, with each being followed by hands-on practice sessions.
 Multiple scenarios in the afternoon reinforced concepts by integrating tactical operations and operator injury and rescue scenarios.

 TRIG members have several opportunities to provide medical standby care and participate in SWAT training sessions and real-world missions.
 Care is provided to all operators, bystanders, and suspects under the principles of humanity and impartiality.

-One of our third year residents, John Trentini, M.D., hosted a tactical medical training exercise for our residents at his farm.
+One of our alumni, John Trentini, M.D., hosted a tactical medical training exercise for our residents at his farm.
 Click here to watch a video from the training exercise.
 This particular exercise focused on medical care in the field vs. medical care in the hospital.